denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 digital," that is, discrete and differentiated throughout (by the analytical definition).
 Furthermore, digitality depends on "reliable processes of copying and preservation."
-From that insight I take it that "being digital" is not an ontological condition, but rather imposed structure that manifests in specific material affordances.
+From that insight I take it that "being digital" is not an ontological condition, but rather structure imposed from without.
+Digital being ends up being an instrumental condition imposed onto the "user" of media (and not property of the media itself), manifesting in specific technological affordances.
 "Is it copyable?" becomes "can I copy it?"
-Digital being ends up being an instrumental condition imposed onto the "user" of media (and not property of the media itself).
-The chapter ends with a history of encoding, where the distinction between binary and plain text formats supersedes the dichotomy between digital and analog.
+The chapter ends with a history of Morse, Hughes, and Baudot character encodings, where the dichotomy between digital and analog is superseded by the distinction between binary and plain text formats.

-## Part II: Technology

-Part II of the book explores the textual technologies that define literary practice.
+## Chapter 2: Phenomenology of a Photocopier

+The chapter builds on the history of character encoding to include two major standards underlying the contemporary encounter with digital text: ASCII and Unicode.
+I approach the subject through the confused history of the distinction between form and content: two theoretical concepts crucial to understanding the distinction between binary and plain text.
+In the theoretical discussion, I find that going back to Plato and Hegel, "form" is at times used to indicate physical structure, and, at other times, to indicate immaterial categories in the ideal realm.
+A critical treatment of a more contemporary conversation on "surface" and "depth" of meaning reveals form as a mediating concept between thought and matter.
+A case study in extreme surface reading, in the bowls of a photocopier, opens the way to the distinction between print (where matter, form, and content are literally fused) and screen (where the three layers come apart, providing only the illusion of flattened textuality).

+## Chapter 3: Literature Down to the Pixel

+Having established the grounds for digital textuality in the history of character encoding, I begin the work of moving from "low level" first-order concepts like "text" and "code" up to second-order concepts like "literature" and "canon."
+The chapter starts by developing a theory of "microanalysis," a closest possible kind of reading that pays attention to the material contexts of knowledge production.
+I argue here that the concern with value in literary criticism detracts from the explicit movement of control and power intimately connected to digital textuality.
+Unlike scholars in the foucauldian tradition (who often trace the machinations of power through discourse), I concentrate my analysis on mechanisms of control at the material roots of literary practice.
+In doing a media history through primary sources on early development of modern computing, I show the explicit admixture of content and code: one meant to communicate messages to humans and the other to program universal machines.
+This history is not entirely critical: rather, it reveals an alternative genealogy of computing, contrary to the widely accepted notions of computer as a device for reductive "mathesis" (in the words of Johanna Drucker).
+I conclude to argue that Turing machines were anticipated not just by the Babbage calculator, but in a series of advances in communications, word processing, and media storage.
+A notion of text (as opposed to number) is hence "baked into" the system.

-### Chapter 4: The Media Is Not the Message
+## Chapter 4: Media are Not the Message

-This chapter argues against the common-place truism that equates medium with message.
-Sources of that confusion and what's at stake.
-Encoding of the media on magnetic storage.
-A revisiting of modalities written and oral.

-### Chapter 5: Freedom of Information

-Containing an argument against the "systems" definition of information advanced by Shannon and Weaver.
+In this chapter I make two significant interventions in media studies and literary theory.
+First, I argue that the medium should not be confused with the message.
+Starting with the legacy of Marshall McLuhan, I examine several models of communication, including ones proposed by Charles Sanders Peirce, Ferdinand de Saussure, Harry Nyquist, Claude Shannon, Roman Jacobson, and Gregory Bateson.
+Corresponding to the mediating of role of "form" in the previous chapter, I find that the "modality" of the written communication act does something akin to "attuning" the reader to the encoding of the message (and to the corresponding cultural techniques of apprehension).
+At the center of the chapter is a case study based on a real-world text "written" by a troupe of Sulawesi macaques as part of an art project at Britain's Paignton Zoo.
+(The text was subsequently published under the title *Notes Towards The Complete Works of Shakespeare*, Vivaria 2002).
+The possibility of a randomly-generated zoo-text points to the second half of the chapter, containing an argument against the "systems" definition of information.
 In what Shannon calls a "strange feature" of this communication theory, information is defined as amount of "freedom" or entropy in the system.
-By contrast, I want to insist on the agency (freedom) of the sender and the receiver.
-Incidentally, we get some clarity on the differing ways in which information is invoked in different discourses.
+By contrast, I want to insist on an agency-based model of information processing, in which texts mean things for conscious beings.

-### Chapter 6: Bad Links
+## Chapter 5: Bad Links

 Why links are bad.
 The long history of intertextuality.
 The excitement of the 90s about it.
 The intertextual art of Gwern (a blogger that writes about